Course Content

 A company wants to determine if there is a significant difference in the productivity levels of developers who work from home versus those who work in the office.
 Good thing you already know a t-test can help with it.

-The company has two independent developer teams.
-One team works from home, and the other works from the office.
-You are given two files, 'work_from_home.csv'
+The company has two independent developer teams: one works remotely, and the other works from the office.
+You've been provided with two files, 'work_from_home.csv'

 and 'work_from_office.csv'

 Your task is to conduct a t-test.
 The company wants to know whether developers who work from the office are more productive than home workers.
 If so, they will also force the second team to work from the office.
 In case of home workers being more productive, the company will not make any changes.
-So the desired alternative hypothesis is "The office worker's mean is greater than the home worker's".
+So the desired alternative hypothesis is "The mean productivity of office workers is greater than that of home workers."

 The second standard deviation is twice as much as the first, so variances differ.